 On March 15, 2005, Pegasus Technologies, Inc. filed a complaint against our subsidiary NeuCo, Inc. in the United States District Court for the Northern District of Ohio alleging patent infringement.
+The complaint was subsequently amended on May 10, 2005 to specify particular patents at issue.
 The complaint seeks, among other remedies, preliminary and permanent injunctions, and damages.
-The complaint was subsequently amended on May 10, 2005 to specify particular patents at issue.
-We have been informed by NeuCo's counsel that NeuCo intends to contest the amended complaint vigorously.
+We have been informed that NeuCo intends to contest the amended complaint vigorously.